RSE-102/Lecture-Material/06_automation/github_actions_demo.md

   vi testing.yml
   ```

-- In the first go, we only want to run the `unittest` tests.
+- In the first go, we only want to run the `pytest` tests.
-- Edit `testing.yml` to have following content
+- Edit `testing.yml` to have the following content

   ```yaml
   name: Testing workflow